Randolph College: Traditions

 The rivalry between 'odd' and 'even' graduating classes is the lynchpin of many traditions at Randolph College.
 The groups are distinguished based on whether their graduation year is an odd or even number, hence the names.
 As students spend four years earning their undergraduate degrees at Randolph, there are always two odd 'sister-classes' and two even 'sister-classes'.
 These groups participate in certain celebratory events together depending on the year.

 Special programs

 Randolph College Abroad: The World in Britain

 Since 1968, the college has hosted a study abroad program at the University of Reading, England.
 Each year as many as 35 students are selected for the program.
 Commonly taken during the junior year, students may choose to enroll for the full academic year or for the fall or spring semester only.
 Students live in one of three Randolph-owned houses across the street from the University of Reading campus, and travel as a class to various cities and destinations in England.
 In 2018, the Randolph College Board of Trustees made the decision to end The World in Britain program after the ensuing academic year.
-This decision is believed to relate to a recent uptick in tuition costs from the University of Reading, itself, making the program financially unviable.
-Many students and alums of the program were saddened by this news, as they considered it to be a critical component of their educational experience.